Neck Pain? These 6 Factors Could Be Causing It

 2. Poor posture

 Something similar can happen to people who sew or engage in other activities that require the neck to be bent for long periods of time.
 The same is true for continuous cell phone use.

 3. Emotional problems

 Until a few decades ago, many medical professionals didn’t want to recognize the strong relationship between your emotional and physical health.
 Today, however, several studies have pointed out that cervical pain is often the result of emotional tension.
 Such is the case with a study published in BMC Musculoskeletal Disorders.

 4. Chemical reactions

-5. Cigarette use
+5. Cigarette and alcohol use

 - Do stretching exercises at least once a day.
 For example, you can try yoga warm-up exercises.

 - Target your back, shoulders, head, and neck with these exercises.